 Vegan Muffuletta Sandwich is loaded with layers of flavorful ingredients.
 The main one being all kind of olives.
 It’s just waiting for you to take a big bite.
-No cooking necessary!

 The full name for this sandwich should be The New Orleans Cajun Olive Salad Muffuletta Sandwich.
 Mmmmm, that sounds delicious and fun all in one name.